DiagnosticNetwork/api/source/index.html.md

 ### API Documentation

 This page documents the parts of our API which are currently public.
 Some of these API endpoints are only available to our partners.
-You can view code examples in the area to the right.
+You can view code examples throughout<span class="hide-xs"> in the area to the right</span>.
 We will be exposing more of our API over time.
 If you have any comments, questions, or requests, please open a [new issue](https://github.com/DiagnosticNetwork/api/issues/new/choose).

 ### Overview of Diagnostic Network